Vacancies

 You will be required to provide evidence of your right to work in the UK.

-This interview will consist of a question and answer session, which will be scored against a predetermined set of questions.
-The highest-scoring applicants will then be selected.
+You will be required to deliver a half hour English lesson to one of our students.
+This will be followed by a formal interview.
+This interview will consist of a 45-minute question and answer session, which will be scored against a predetermined set of questions.